-- Best practicable option measures to avoid, remedy or mitigate the adverse effects on smokesensitive areas and neighbouring dwelling places or properties. - 2) The location of the discharge in relation to sensitive areas. - 3) The method of discharge, including stack height, design and exit velocity. - 4) Emission control equipment, its effectiveness, operation and maintenance. - 5) Combustion rate, efficiency, operation and maintenance. - 6) Fuel use, quality (including sulphur content), storage and handling. - 7) Requirement for, and contents of, a management plan. - 8) Emission limits (concentrations and rates) on the discharge.
+- 1) Best practicable option measures to avoid, remedy or mitigate the adverse effects on smoke-sensitive areas and neighbouring dwelling places or properties. - 2) The location of the discharge in relation to sensitive areas. - 3) The method of discharge, including stack height, design and exit velocity. - 4) Emission control equipment, its effectiveness, operation and maintenance. - 5) Combustion rate, efficiency, operation and maintenance. - 6) Fuel use, quality (including sulphur content), storage and handling. - 7) Requirement for, and contents of, a management plan. - 8) Emission limits (concentrations and rates) on the discharge. - 9) Local air quality, compliance with the standards prescribed in Schedule 1 of the National Environmental Standards for Air Quality 2004, and ambient air quality effects relative to appropriate air quality criteria referenced in order of priority as set out in the Good Practice Guide for Assessing Discharges to Air from Industry (Ministry for the Environment, June 2008). - 10) Effects on tangata whenua cultural values.